HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### getGitHubAPIUrl_ms.php
-__getGitHubAPIUrl_ms.php__ transforms a standard GitHub repository URL into an API URL format.
-This function extracts the username and repository name from the provided URL, and constructs an API URL that targets the repository's contents.
+__getGitHubAPIUrl_ms.php__ transforms the standard GitHub repository URL into an API URL format.
+This function extracts the username and repository name from the provided URL, and constructs an API URL for accessing the repository contents.

 __Include original service files:__ sessions.php, basic.php

-__API URL Construction:__ It builds a new URL using GitHub's API format to access repository contents.
+__Includes neither original service files nor microservices.__

-__Return of API URL:__ The function outputs a GitHub API URL, suitable for API requests to access repository files.

-__Conclusion:__ The function simplifies accessing GitHub repository data through API calls by generating correct API URLs.
+__getGitHubAPIUrl_ms.php__ takes a GitHub repository URL as input.
+It splits the URL into parts using the / character, gets the username (third part) and repository name (fourth part) from the split URL, builds a new URL in the format for GitHub's API to access repository contents, and returns the new API URL.
+The microservice simplifies accessing GitHub repository data through API calls by generating correct API URLs.

 <br>